viam-soleng/opc-ua-client/README.md

 Select the `component` type, then select the `opcsensor` model provided by viam-soleng.
 Click **Add module**, then enter a name for your sensor and click **Create**.

-On the new component panel, copy and paste the following attribute template into your sensor’s **Attributes** box:
+On the new component panel, copy and paste the following attribute template into your sensor’s **Attributes** box and adjust them according to your environment:

 ```json
 {